 Spring.
 3 credits.
 Reserved for graduate students planning field intervention studies; by permission of instructor.
 Prerequisite: NS 637.
+J-P. Habicht.
 TBA.
-J-P. Habicht.
 Covers the meta-analysis, design, measurement, and analytic issues involved in developing, implementing, and analyzing studies of field interventions with nutritional impact.

-NS 639 Epidemiology Seminar (also Statistics and Biometry 639)
+[NS 639 Epidemiology Seminar (also Statistics and Blometry 639)

 Spring.
 0-1 credit.
 Limited to graduate students; others by permission of instructor.
 Contact P. Cassano 255-7551 for permission and credit information.
 S-U grades only.
+P. Cassano.
 M 12:20.
+Not offered 1997-98.

-P. Cassano.
-This course will develop skills in the preparation and interpretation of epidemiological data by discussing current research topics and issues.
+This course will develop skills in the preparation and interpretation of epidemiological data by discussing current research topics and issues.]

-NS 640 Social Science Theories in Nutrition
+NS 640 Social Science Theories In Nutrition

 Fall.
 3 credits.
 Limited to 20 graduate students.
-T R 10:10-12:05.
 J. Sobal.
-Social science theories and paradigms of sociology, psychology, anthropology, economics, political science, geography, and history that contribute to understanding food, eating and nutrition will be discussed to understand how theories apply to nutrition topics, issues, and problems.
+T R 2:30-3:45.
+Social science theories from sociology, psychology, anthropology, economics, political science, geography, and history that contribute to understanding food and nutrition will be examined.
+Examples of approaches, concepts, and methods from each discipline will be added to understand how to apply social science theories to nutrition topics, issues, and problems.